ggteixeira/heroesCatalog/README.md

 - [ ] **body background color!**

 * I've got another **error 429** at 2pm, so I started to do some other things.

+I created a login page, but I couldn't make it work yet.
+I tried to mirror the repository from GitHub to BitBucket, but I couldn't.
+It seems like this feature is harder to react than in the last time I did it (~2 years ago).

+Since the **error 429** impedes me from improving the main features of this application, at least I want to display all the detailed information within each card in the main page.
+I will be able to do this as soon as I can fetch data again.

 ***